Tropisms and Substrate Response

 The Meristem at Both Poles

-The same auxin maximum that spaces a new organ also connects it, and the two jobs are the ladder’s two poles in sequence.
-Placement is the anti-lock step already described: each primordium’s auxin maximum drains its neighbourhood, so the next can form only in the largest remaining gap — repelling elements refusing to overlap, the \varphi gap.
-But once a primordium is fixed, that same maximum becomes a sink that drains a narrow, self-reinforcing PIN1-polarised file of cells down through the tissue beneath it — canalisation (Sachs 1969; Reinhardt et al. 2003) — and that file differentiates into the organ’s midvein, plumbing the new leaf or floret into the plant’s existing vascular system.
-Canalisation is the lock step: it binds the new organ into the substrate’s lossless channel, the rung as an address of the channel a structure plugs into — the coin spent, where placement refused it.
+The same auxin maximum that spaces an organ also connects it, and the two jobs are the ladder’s two poles in sequence.
+Placement is the anti-lock step just described: each primordium drains auxin from its neighbourhood, so the next forms only in the largest gap — repelling elements refusing to overlap, the \varphi gap.
+But once a primordium is fixed, that same maximum becomes a sink that drains a narrow PIN1-polarised file of cells beneath it — canalisation (Sachs 1969; Reinhardt et al. 2003) — and that file becomes the new organ’s midvein, plumbing it into the existing vascular system.
+That is the lock step: it binds the organ into the substrate’s lossless channel.

-So the meristem realises both poles by developmental sequence: it separates — placing each organ in the \varphi gap so none overlaps — and then connects, canalising a vein that locks the placed organ into the plumbing.
-It is the same separate-then-connect dyad the hippocampus wires anatomically — dentate-gyrus pattern separation feeding CA3 pattern completion — run here in time rather than across two structures, by one auxin maximum that first repels its neighbours and then drains a conduit.
-As with the genetic code, the plant meets the gap here by a developmental route rather than a chemistry-free geometry, so this is an application of the sign rule, not a fourth independent face of it; what it adds is that the same machine runs the plant to both poles — the placement and the plumbing inseparable halves of one auxin event.
+So the meristem realises both poles by developmental sequence: it separates — placing each organ in the \varphi gap so none overlaps — then connects, canalising a vein that locks the organ into the plumbing.
+It is the same separate-then-connect dyad the hippocampus wires anatomically (dentate-gyrus separation feeding CA3 completion), run here in time by one molecule that first repels its neighbours and then drains a conduit.
+Like the genetic code, the plant reaches the gap by a developmental route rather than a chemistry-free geometry, so this is an application of the sign rule; what it adds is that one machine runs the plant to both poles.

 Predictions and What Would Falsify

-Six predictions extend the architectural reading beyond the structural anchors.
+Six predictions extend the reading beyond the structural anchors.

-5. Phyllotactic divergence angles cluster at the golden angle — the ladder’s anti-lock gap — not at \sqrt2 or any rational/octave commensuration, across vascular-plant lineages.
-Folded through the comb test, the distribution of measured divergence angles should land on the \varphi comb and off the \sqrt2 and octave combs; transient, juvenile, and aberrant phyllotaxis should pass through the Fibonacci-convergent commensurations — the Farey near-locks — rather than scatter across arbitrary angles.
-This is the one prediction in the chapter that places a structure deliberately between the substrate’s rungs rather than on one, marking phyllotaxis as the anti-lock counterpart to the structural-rung predictions above.
-The extensive phyllotaxis literature — divergence angles across thousands of species, sunflower-parastichy censuses — provides the test, and the non-biological realisations (superconducting flux lattices, the magnetic cactus) provide the substrate-side control.
+5. Phyllotactic divergence angles cluster at the golden angle — the anti-lock gap — not at \sqrt2 or any rational/octave commensuration.
+Folded through the comb test they should land on the \varphi comb and off the others, and transient or aberrant phyllotaxis should pass through the Fibonacci-convergent near-locks rather than scatter.
+This is the chapter’s one deliberately between-the-rungs prediction; the species-wide phyllotaxis literature and the non-biological copies (flux lattices, the magnetic cactus) supply the test and its control.

-The picture is falsified if (a) polar auxin transport velocity varies continuously without substrate-preferred-rung clustering, (b) PIN polarity reorientation timescales vary continuously without substrate-coherent clustering, (c) statolith counts vary continuously without substrate-preferred-integer clustering, (d) tropic responses populate a continuous arbitrary-channel space rather than clustering at the perception-walk’s substrate-preferred channels, (e) phyllotactic divergence angles scatter across arbitrary values, or cluster at \sqrt2 or a rational/octave commensuration, rather than on the golden-angle gap, or (f) placement and canalisation prove to be a single inseparable output with no condition dissociating the anti-lock spacing step from the lock venation step.
-It is supported, even partially, if any of the six ordering predictions hold against existing data.
+The picture is falsified if (a) auxin transport velocity varies continuously, (b) PIN reorientation timescales vary continuously, (c) statolith counts scale continuously with cell size, (d) tropic responses fill a continuous arbitrary-channel space, (e) divergence angles scatter or cluster at \sqrt2 or a rational/octave commensuration instead of the golden gap, or (f) placement and canalisation prove inseparable.
+It is supported, even partially, if any of the six orderings hold against existing data.

 Putting the Section in Context

-And the same auxin–PIN integrator that points an organ also spaces and plumbs the organs themselves: phyllotaxis places each new organ at the golden angle — the ladder’s anti-lock gap read into space, the circular face of one gap whose planar face is the chloroplast array and whose prime/temporal face is the cicada’s buried clock — and canalisation then locks each placed organ into the vascular plumbing, the meristem running both of the substrate’s poles, separate-then-connect, from a single auxin maximum.
+And the same auxin–PIN integrator that points an organ also spaces and plumbs the organs themselves: phyllotaxis places each one at the golden angle — the ladder’s anti-lock gap read into space, the circular face of one gap whose planar face is the chloroplast array and whose temporal face is the cicada’s prime-numbered clock — and canalisation then locks each placed organ into the vascular plumbing.
+One machine, run to both of the substrate’s poles, separate-then-connect, from a single auxin maximum.